apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/managing_source.md

 **Q: Based on your knowledge and experience, is the `apify push` command worth using (in your opinion)?**

-**A:** The `apify push` command can sometimes be useful when testing ideas; however, it is much more ideal to use Github integration rather than directly pushing to the platform.
+**A:** The `apify push` command can sometimes be useful when testing ideas; however, it is much more ideal to use GitHub integration rather than directly pushing to the platform.